mrahhal/MR.AspNet.Deps/README.md

 # Overview
 MR.AspNet.Deps depends on a file named `deps.json` in the root of your application (next to project.json).
+The process consists of using a `bundle` tag helper + a gulp plugin to help with processing the bundles.
+All of this will depend on `deps.json`.

 Add Deps to the service collection:
 ```c#